viktor-skarlatov/file-api/README.md

 ### Notes
 Please note that the api and web projects do not have extensive unit tests because this is a demo project.
 The tests that are added just showcase the way I write tests.

+### Known Issue
+When the user uploads a file rtk query immediately tries to refetch the list of files but the Django api returns the old list.
+There is some delay possibly file system related that causes this.
+If the user refreshes the page it shows correctly.